Skip to main content

 • County jail ignores ICE detainer, illegal alien suspected of killing wife after release

 In March 2018, ICE located and lodged a detainer on Martin Gallo-Gallardo, a citizen of Mexico who was unlawfully present in the United States, after locating him in an Oregon county jail.
 Jail officials did not honor the immigration detainer and released the convicted criminal two days later, without notifying ICE.
 Following his release, ICE made multiple, unsuccessful attempts to locate and arrest the man.
-In October 2018, Gallo-Gallardo was arrested again, this time on a felony murder charge for allegedly killing his wife.
+In October 2018, Gallo-Gallardo was arrested again, this time on a felony murder charges for allegedly killing his wife.

 In September 2016, ICE located Elder Carceres-Coello, an illegally present Honduran man with multiple prior criminal convictions being held at a county jail in Washington.
 ICE lodged a detainer with the jail, but in February 2017, county officials did not honor the detainer and released him.
 In July 2017, Carceres-Coello was again arrested, this time for theft and property destruction.
 In July 2017, despite criminal charges, convictions and previous immigration removals going back to 2005, county jail officials released Carceres-Coello without notifying ICE.
 In August 2017, Carceres-Coello was arrested yet again, this time for homicide and robbery.
-As of June 2019, he is being held on both murder and robbery charges at a local county jail.
+As of June 2019, he being held on both murder and robbery charges at a local county jail.

 • County jail releases illegal alien, man later kills wife and self in apparent murder-suicide